DarthKenar/DarthKenar/README.md

 I love what python can do, and all the power it gives one when programming.
 If you are interested in contacting me, don't hesitate!

-I am currently working for IOSEPH, a software factory dedicated to web development.

 Skills: PYTHON / DJANGO / SQL / Web Services

 - 🔭 I’m currently working on my personal web